grdw/lorikeet/_posts/2017-12-26-end-of-the-year.md

     that crossed my nose, eyes and ears in 2017.
 This means either released in
     2017, found in 2017 or re-released in 2017.
-This list is really, really hard (that's why there are so many honerable mentions).
+This list is really, really hard (that's why there are so many honorable mentions).
 There has been so much amazing music that crossed my ears this year that it's really hard to make a good list, but here goes nothing: